aws/amazon-freertos/.github/ISSUE_TEMPLATE/bug_report.md

 - Which hardware board or part numbers?
 - IDE used
 - Operating System [Windows|Linux|MacOS]
-- Version of Amazon FreeRTOS (run ``git describe --tags`` to find it)
+- Version of FreeRTOS (run ``git describe --tags`` to find it)
 - Project [Custom Application|MQTT|Shadow|Greengrass|OTA|Device Defender|TCP Echo|Sub pub Demo|Simple TCP Server]
 - If your project is a Custom Application, please add the relevant code snippet in the section `Code to reproduce the bug`.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots or console output**
 If appropriate, please cut-and-paste the console output to explain the issue.
 If possible, include the call stack.

 **To reproduce**
 Steps to reproduce the behavior: